The Chronicle-Journal: History

 The Chronicle-Journal's name is a combination of the names of the Daily Times-Journal of Fort William and the News-Chronicle of Port Arthur.

 The Daily Times-Journal was created in 1899 when the Fort William Journal merged with the Fort William Times.
 In 1902 the Daily Times-Journal became the second newspaper in Canada to adopt a weekly payment plan for paper carriers.
 The News-Chronicle was first published in 1899.

-In 1972, after the amalgamation of Port Arthur and Fort William in the city of Thunder Bay, the newspapers merged and became the morning daily Chronicle-Journal and evening daily Times-News.
+In 1972, after the amalgamation of Port Arthur and Fort William into the city of Thunder Bay, the newspapers merged and became the afternoon daily Chronicle-Journal meant primarily for Thunder Bay city readers and the morning daily Times-News that was circulated throughout Northwestern Ontario and also in the city.
 The newspaper relocated to its current building in 1977.
-On April 17, 1996, publication of the evening Times-News ceased.
+On April 17, 1996, publication of the morning Times-News ceased and the Chronicle-Journal became a morning publication.
 David Radler is the principal owner of Continental Newspapers, which includes The Chronicle-Journal.
 Since early 2006, the newspaper's editorial staff has shrunk from 23 employees to its current level, of 4 or 5.
 At one point, the newspaper's editorial department only had one reporter working in the entire city of Thunder Bay.